 After being subjected to my camera, this particular pilaf got paired with two different entrees on two different nights.
 The first was a simple lemon dill salmon, and the next night the leftovers were munched alongside a saucy chicken dish.
 Both worked perfectly, complimenting the main dish as if it was made especially for it.
 Win, win, and win again.

-This is excellent news for me because mushrooms are one of my all time favorite veggies.
+This is an excellent choice for me because mushrooms are one of my all time favorite veggies.
 They’ve got all the satisfying umami flavor and meaty texture to hit all the savory cravings you don’t even know you have.
-Mmmmmm mushrooms…

-Healthiness aside, this recipe can be prepped in 10 minutes flat.
+This recipe can be prepped in 10 minutes flat.
 How many other side dishes can you say that about?
-While I like scalloped potatoes, mac and cheese, and all the other delicious starchy carb sides, none can compete with this mushroom brown rice pilaf when it comes to keeping prep work simple.
+While I like scalloped potatoes, mac and cheese, and all the other delicious sides, none can compete with this mushroom brown rice pilaf when it comes to keeping prep work simple.

 Step 1: plop mushrooms down into a baking dish.